Skip to content

 What to do during your first few months in Canada

-Even with the waiting period for Ontario health care currently waived for newcomers because of the COVID-19 pandemic, there will still likely be weeks or even months where you are uninsured.
+When you arrive in Ontario, there will likely be weeks or even months where you are uninsured while you gather your paperwork for your OHIP application or wait until you become eligible.
 It can take a while to receive a bill, pay stub, or official document that offers adequate proof of residency that you can use to apply for OHIP.
-During that time, you will be uninsured unless you have purchased private insurance before your arrival in Canada.

 It may not seem like a big deal to go a few weeks or months without insurance, but it’s a huge risk.
 An injury or sudden illness can happen in an instant, and if you need to seek medical care that cost will have to come out of your pocket.
 That’s a huge expense that can be devastating, especially as you’re settling in a new place.